 About the 29th Annual National Health

-Celebrating its 25th anniversary in 2018, the National Health Information Awards honors high-quality consumer health information.
+In 2019, the National Health Information Awards celebrates 26 years of honoring high-quality consumer health information.
 The National Health Information Awards is organized by the Health Information Resource Center (HIRC), a national clearinghouse for professionals who work in consumer health fields.
 Other HIRC programs include the Digital Health Awards, and National Women’s Health & Fitness Day.

 All materials and/or programs developed and/or distributed between